rcos/rcos-handbook/docs/events/hosting.md

 - External volunteering

 ### Time Restrictions
 With the exception of HackRPI and external hackathons, all events must begin no earlier than 9am and end no later than 12 midnight.
+In the case of hackathons external to RCOS, bonus session attendance codes may not be given between the hours of 12am and 9am.

 ### Food and Beverages